 How to Shoot 64 Documentaries a Day | by Warren Goldie

 An article in Past Forward, the newsletter of Shoah Visual History Foundation.
-Chairman: Steven Spielberg
+Editor: W. Goldie.
+Organization Chairman: Steven Spielberg

 Mike and the Production team begin their day at 6 a.m., checking in with the worldwide regional offices to ensure that the project’s complex logistical challenges are being met.
-The department schedules interviews in more than 20 countries, deals with financial and legal issues in multiple languages, processes mountains of paperwork and troubleshoots all issues that could interfere with the taping of Holocaust survivor testimonies.
+The department schedules interviews in more than 20 countries, deals with financial and legal issues in several languages, processes mountains of paperwork and troubleshoots all issues that could interfere with the taping of Holocaust survivor testimonies.

 “My job is to make sure the interviews happen, period,” says Mike.
 “That involves checking in all the time with Paris, Amsterdam, Sydney, Toronto, the U.S and Eastern Europe.
 The challenge is keeping all the balls in the air without dropping any.”

 Mike manages not only the project’s 225 videographers but also the high-tech tape transfer and collection management operations that duplicate and preserve the testimonies for future generations.

 A veteran filmmaker who has worked on documentaries, movies, corporate films and TV commercials, Mike is nevertheless awed by the scope of this project.
 “Essentially, we are shooting 64 documentaries a day for 750 days.
 That’s mind-boggling when you consider that the shooting schedule for the average film is 8-12 weeks.”

 Like many of his co-workers, Mike was drawn to the project for personal reasons.
-“My grandfather left Poland in 1939.
+“My grandfather was from Poland.
+He left in 1939.
 He was among just 10,000 Jews admitted to Canada.
-We lost family in the Holocaust.”
+I lost family members to the Holocaust.”

-Most of the relationships of Production’s global family exist exclusively by phone and e-mail.
-Some regional staff have never seen Mike or the other personnel from the Los Angeles home office.
+Most interactions of Production’s global family take place exclusively by phone or e-mail.
+Some regional staff don’t even know what Mike looks like, nor any of the other personnel from the Los Angeles home office.